-Offered by Salisbury University, and administered by the University of Maryland University College -Europe, overseas students can enroll in courses in the Bachelor of Arts in Social Work (BASW) and Master of Social Work (MSW) programs.
+Offered by Salisbury University, and administered by the University of Maryland University College -Europe, overseas students can enroll in courses in the Bachelor of Arts in Social Work (BASW) and Master of Social Work (MSW) programs, as well as English (ENGL) and Secondary Education (SCED) courses.
 More information about the program is available at http://www.salisbury.edu/Socialwork/programs-SU-UMUCEurope.html.

 Salisbury University provides the following services to support students enrolled in these programs: